yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-security/_index.md

 weight: 800
 ---

 Yugabyte Cloud is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on public cloud providers such as Google Cloud Platform (GCP) and Amazon Web Services (AWS).

 Yugabyte Cloud uses a shared responsibility model, where security and compliance is a shared responsibility between public cloud providers, Yugabyte, and Yugabyte Cloud customers.

-Security features of Yugabyte Cloud include:

-- role-based access control for database authorization
-- encryption-in-transit for client-server and intra-node connectivity
-- encryption-at-rest
-- limited network access using IP allow listing
-- VPC peering
+The Yugabyte Cloud architecture is secure by default, using encryption in transit, encryption at rest, limited network exposure, authentication, and role-based access control for authorization to protect clusters and communication between clients and databases.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">